 The University Scholars Program introduces undergraduate students at the University of Florida to the exciting world of academic research.

-Submit a personal statement of 300 to 500 words (typewritten pages) as described, and include the following:
+Submit a personal statement of 300 to 500 words

 Submit a Research Proposal.